Inmate advocates rally at Capitol demanding better conditions for prisoners affected by COVID-19 pandemic

 According to the Oklahoma Department of Corrections website, five inmates and two staff members have died possibly as a result of COVID-19.

-The website lists 58 inmates at Eddie Warrior Correctional Center testing positive with 723 offenders that have recovered.
+The website lists 58 inmates at Eddie Warrior Correctional Center testing positive with 723 offenders who have recovered.

-Monica Hack, 58, of Purcell, said she attended the rally because her daughter is at Eddie Warrior Correctional Center.
+Monica Hack, 58, of Purcell, said she attended the rally that drew about 30 people because her daughter is at Eddie Warrior Correctional Center.

 “I fear for her life because she has already been diagnosed with COVID,” Hack said.
 “I am seriously concerned about the fact that the Department of Corrections people may be working understaffed.”